Jump to Section

-- Clarifies verbal agreements: The operating agreement puts all agreements between the managing members in writing, so there are no misunderstandings.
+- Clarifies verbal agreements: The LLC operating agreement puts all agreements between the managing members in writing, so there are no misunderstandings.
 Members can then refer back to the operating agreement in the event of conflicts in the future.

 - Protects members from personal liability: The operating agreement is a formality that protects the managing members from being personally liable.

 - Ensures you aren't subject to default state rules: When a business doesn't have an operating agreement in place, the default rules set by the state will apply.
 For example, states have default rules that require the company to divide profits and losses equally.
 To avoid having to rely on your state's basic operating rules, you should have an operating agreement in place.

 Read more about an LLC with partners .

 There are a wide number of topics that you should address in your operating agreement.
 Some of these will depend on the needs of your business and your particular situation.
 However, most operating agreements should include:

 The owners of a company usually make contributions of services, cash, or property to get a business up and running.
 Typically, they receive a percentage of ownership that's proportionate to the capital they contributed when starting the business.
 That said, members are welcome to divide ownership any way they like.
 However, ownership percentages should be clearly defined in the operating agreement.

 Distributive shares refer to the sharing of profits and losses.
 Oftentimes operating agreements will allocate distributive shares in the same way as the percentage of ownership.
 For example, if you own 25% of a business, you would then receive 25% of the profits and losses.
 However, you don't have to follow this rule.
 You could give an investor 25% ownership of a business but only assign them 10% distributive shares.
 That said, if you do choose to assign distributive shares that aren't in proportion to the ownership percentages, you will still have to follow the rules for special allocations.